chzhong25346/Soundtrack/README.md

 # Soundtrack

-Soundtrack is a python script to fetch quotes (TSXCI, NASDAQ100 and SP100) from ALPHA VANTAGE (https://www.alphavantage.co/) and write to local database.
+Soundtrack is a python script to fetch quotes (TSXCI, NASDAQ100 and SP100) from ALPHA VANTAGE (https://www.alphavantage.co/) and to write quotes to local database.
 Also it makes analysis reports that mark down important market signals and saves into tables.
 Lastly it simulates trading based on these signals.

 ## Getting Started